tobermory/faultHandling-cortex-m/README.md

 ones we built against in the previous section.

-SiliconLabs bundle their HAL layer (emlib), plus Device headers and CMSIS headers in a GitHub repository called `gecko_sdk`.
+SiliconLabs bundle their HAL layer (emlib), plus Device headers and CMSIS headers, in a GitHub repository called `gecko_sdk`.
 Decide on some local directory in which to clone it, we'll call it G:

 ```